Bo Derek: Relationships

-After 16-year-old Mary Cathleen Collins began a relationship with John Derek, who was 30 years her senior, they moved to Germany, where Derek would not be subject to prosecution under California's statutory rape laws.
+After 16-year-old Mary Cathleen Collins began a relationship with John Derek—her senior by 30 years—the pair moved to West Germany to evade California's statutory rape laws.
 They returned to the United States soon after Collins's 18th birthday and married in 1976.
 They remained married until Derek's death from heart failure in 1998.

-Following her husband's death, Collins, now known as Bo Derek, briefly dated Republican Congressman David Dreier.
+Following her husband's death, Collins (now Bo Derek) briefly dated Republican Congressman David Dreier.

 Since 2002, Derek has been in a relationship with actor John Corbett, with whom she lives on a ranch in Santa Barbara, California.
 They married in December 2020.